 I took that quote from altmentalities blog where the author tells a story to highlight the nature of this illusion in psychiatry.
 To read her post go here: Psychiatry-as-usual: beautiful lady or old hag?

 I felt moved to share it, too today, as I had a run in with someone I greatly respect who doesn’t seem to understand the dangers of the hag.
 It gets tiresome doing this work quite often.
 Tiresome and painful both.
-Those who’ve not perceived the great damage that psychiatry can incur continue to see only the lady.
+Those who’ve not perceived the great damage that psychiatry can incur continue to see only the young lady.
 Not that my friend is 100% blinded to the harm psychiatry can cause but many don’t understand how often the old hag rules.
 And that we have a human rights crisis on our hands.
 Really the old hag metaphor breaks down for me at this point.
 Psychiatry can be dangerous.
 Plain and simple.
 An old hag isn’t so dangerous, really.
 It’s really not hyperbole to speak of the dangers of psychiatry and sometimes trying to sound reasonable in the face of that fact to those who don’t understand the harm that is caused just seems impossible.

 I wrote an email to my friend today about this topic too.
 I will include an edited version here: